 Military commands and psychiatrists may demand to know why a civilian psychiatrist was consulted, even though it is perfectly legal to do so.
 Members can justify the consultation by explaining how their emotional state frightened them.

 You may want to write a cover letter describing your difficulties in performing your duties and what you have tried to do to alleviate the problem.
 This letter is usually most effective if it is not a request for discharge but an outline of the problems you are having.

 The GI Rights Hotline may be able to help you find psychiatrists or licensed psychologists who are generally supportive and willing to learn about the military’s criteria and procedures.

 It is not helpful to give the psychiatrist a detailed account of how the military has made life miserable for you.
 Instead, you can discuss your own feelings and actions without simply laying blame on the military.

 While it is important to be honest, you may not want to give a psychiatrist self-incriminating information about illegal activity (drug use or homosexual acts, for example) unless you want such information to be included in the report.
 There is no patient-doctor confidentiality in the military!
 Usually it is most effective not to stress your desire for discharge but rather to focus on discussing the problems you are experiencing.

 Nonmedical documentation of a personality disorder can be very helpful, but it should be in addition to a current psychiatric report.
 Friends, and sometimes a sympathetic chaplain or medical officer, can report problems that they have seen to your superiors.
 Letters from a concerned relative or family minister, or from professionals such as social workers or marriage counselors, may also be useful.

-If you experience crying spells, cry openly.
+If you experience crying spells, you can cry openly.

-Let your superiors know when you are experiencing difficulty more and more frequently.
+You can let your superiors know when you are experiencing difficulty more and more frequently.